Adopted by President’s Cabinet 6/26/18

 Conflicts of Interest and Apparent of Conflicts of Interest

-Each employee has an ongoing responsibility to report and fully disclose any personal, professional, or financial interests, relationships, or activities that have the potential to create an actual or apparent conflict of interest with respect to the employee’s EGSC duties.
+Each employee has an ongoing responsibility to report and fully disclose any personal, professional, or financial interest, relationships, or activity that has the potential to create an actual or apparent conflict of interest with respect to the employee’s EGSC duties.

 Conflicts of Interest – Research and Institutional